 When a house buyer pulls out before exchange, it can be costly and incredibly stressful.
-It’s more common than you may think with twenty-five to thirty percent of all house sales falling through before completion in England and Wales.
-That equates to around 300,000 property sales each year.
+Unfortunately, failed sales are more common than you may think.
+In the first 3 months of 2023, 56% of house sales fell through before completion in England and Wales.

 This guide will help to explain why property sales fail and what to do if your buyer pulls out of your house sale.